kuntarvishnuprasad41/news-aggregator-api/README.md

 # News Aggregator API

-This API is used to fetch news, perform CRUD on newsDb and have some authentication with users
+This API is used to fetch news, perform CRUD on newsDb and have some authentication with users This project also fetches news by category from NewsAPI every 14 mins

+Please create the .env file with following keys
+PORT = 8080
+NEWS_API_KEY = xxxxxxxxxxxxxxxxxxxxxxxxxx
+API_SECRET = "xxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 The project has 2 DBs